EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

 - [ ] Refresh recommendations asynchronously with bounded concurrency and retries.
 - [ ] Write async pytest suites using `httpx.ASGITransport`/`pytest.mark.anyio`.
 - [ ] Cache recommendation results in Redis with idempotency keys to prevent duplicate work.
+- [ ] Emit Logfire spans/counters that prove when refresh jobs run and succeed (screenshot or log excerpt stored in `docs/EX3-notes.md`).

 **If any box stays unchecked, book an async lab session before Session 10.**